KeyanSong/431-2018/slides/class14/README.md

 1. You should have finished reading Leek's *Elements of Data Analytic Style* by now.
 I hope that was useful to you.
 2. [Project Task B](https://thomaselove.github.io/431-2018-project/) remains due at noon tomorrow (Friday 2018-10-12).
-    - As of 8 PM on 2018-10-10, **37** of you have completed this form.
+    - As of 8 PM on 2018-10-10, **38** of you have completed this form.
-    - Still waiting on: Aguilar, Attaway, Chari, Chen, Disher, Garcia-medina, Jiang, Li, Liu, Mills, Nelson, Song, Syed, Vaidya.
+    - Still waiting on: Aguilar, Attaway, Chari, Chen, Disher, Garcia-medina, Jiang, Li, Liu, Nelson, Song, Syed, Vaidya.
+    - **One Key Thing** In specifying time slots, you must pick time slots on each of at least two different days.
+So you can pick eight (or more) slots on one day, and just one slot on one of the other days, but you must submit a minimum of one time slot on at least two of the three available days, as part of your total of 8 (or more) slots.
+People who've already submitted the form without including at least one slot on two different days have received an email from me about this.
     - Assuming all complete the task on time, you'll get the project schedule on Tuesday 2018-10-16 in class.
 3. [Project Task A](https://thomaselove.github.io/431-2018-project/) is now due at noon on **Monday** 2018-10-15.
     - Individual submissions are trickling in to Canvas, and I will catch up by class time.